10 Products that Belong in Your Car Emergency Kit

 Price: $24.95, check price on Amazon

-This bright white LED light isn't appropriate as a roadside hazard warning, but it's ideal for providing light to work if your car breaks down at night.
+This bright white LED light isn't appropriate as a roadside hazard warning, but it's ideal for providing light to work if your car breaks down at night, even in the rain.
 (And it makes a great camping companion, too.)
-The Bigfoot lantern can be charged via its solar panel or by plugging it in, and a full charge will keep it lit for ten hours — more than long enough for even the worst roadside disaster.
+The water-resistant Kizen lantern can be charged via its solar panel or by plugging it in, and a full charge will keep it lit for ten hours — more than long enough for even the worst roadside disaster.
 And unlike a flashlight, these lanterns are hands-free, so you'll have plenty of light, whether you set it on the ground next to a flat tire or hang it under the hood of your car while you jumpstart a dead battery.

 Stay on Top of the Weather: Eton Emergency Weather Radio

 Dangerous weather conditions are a real risk when you're out driving, whether you're heading off the grid for a camping trip or just taking a trip across town.
 If you're caught out in a storm, you may be grateful for an emergency weather radio to stay up to date on current conditions — especially one that doesn't need batteries.

 The rugged Eton FRX5BT (or the smaller Eton Scorpion II) can be charged from the wall or powered by a hand crank and has a solar panel for power, too.
 But this reliable weather radio has some great bonuses: it can charge your phone's battery via USB cable and act as a Bluetooth speaker, which makes it a particularly handy piece of gear to have for your next camping trip.
 The more budget-friendly Eton Scorpion II has a smaller battery and won't act as a speaker, but otherwise has the same stellar feature set as the FRX5BT — pick up whichever better fits your needs.